trolie/spec/docs/articles/tradeoffs.md

 The goals of this article are:

-* Discussing the relative priority of certain quality attributes in the TROLIE project
+* Discussing the relative priority of certain quality in the TROLIE project

 * Addressing the rationale for the current schema specification

 * Mitigating performance concerns of implementors

-## Quality Attribute Priorities
+## Quality Priorities

 TROLIE primarily exists to foster interoperability between systems that need to exchange ratings and limits in order to comply with FERC Order 881.
-Accordingly, the project prioritizes qualities that enhance interoperability and security over other qualities attributes related to performance efficiency.
+Accordingly, the project prioritizes qualities that enhance interoperability and security over other qualities related to performance efficiency.

-Attributes like clarity, compatibility/flexibility, debuggability, auditability, and [robustness](https://en.wikipedia.org/wiki/Robustness_principle) promote interoperability, yet these attributes are often in tension with performance efficiency.
-Consideration of these attributes led to the choice of boring, long-established technologies--JSON, HTTP, OpenAPI--to specify TROLIE.
+Qualities like clarity, compatibility/flexibility, debuggability, auditability, and [robustness](https://en.wikipedia.org/wiki/Robustness_principle) promote interoperability, yet these qualities are often in tension with performance efficiency.
+Consideration of these qualities led to the choice of boring, long-established technologies--JSON, HTTP, OpenAPI--to specify TROLIE.
 Security concerns like auditability and non-repudiation have also informed the schema design.